What are Winter Jackets?

 A good winter parka offers a variety of amenities to make winter living more comfortable.
 There are simple jackets that offer few features in the name of simplicity and cost, and there are jackets with so many extra features that it is tough to decide what is needed and what is not.
 Quality is more important than quantity, and jackets with well-designed and thoughtful features are more valuable than jackets that merely pack as many features as possible into a garment.

 HoodAt the top of our list of essential features is a hood.
 A hood adds critical warmth and weather resistance.
-A removable hood is a nice touch, as this gives the wearer another option for style and reduces bulk when the weather is nice.
-Depending on what kind of activities you enjoy, such as an occasional trip to the slopes, you may also find the spacious sizing of helmet-compatible hoods to be useful.
-The absolute best hoods, in our experience, are very adjustable with a large volume, removable fur, and an integrated, optional face mask.
+A removable hood is a nice touch, giving the wearer another option for style and reducing bulk when the weather is nice.
+Depending on what kind of activities you enjoy, such as an occasional trip to the slopes, you may also find the spacious sizing of helmet-compatible hoods useful.
+In our experience, the best hoods are very adjustable with a large volume, removable fur, and an integrated, optional face mask.
 We also prefer hoods that are insulated.
 It seems silly, but some insulated jackets skimp on insulation in the hood, leaving our heads cold unless you remember to bring along your favorite beanie.

-One hood nuance that we've discovered over our years of testing is how far the hood protrudes from the face.
+One hood nuance we've discovered over our years of testing is how far the hood protrudes from the face.
 If the sides and brim of the hood don't stick out far enough, wind and snow from driving winter storms will turn your cheeks raw.
-Look for a hood that has plenty of material to shield your face from a crosswind.
+Look for a hood with plenty of material to shield your face from a crosswind.

 ClosuresThe closure systems on cuffs and front zippers are also worth closely considering, as they will influence weather resistance and warmth.
-Stretchy wrist cuffs like those featured on the Canada Goose Chilliwack Bomber are ideal but only allow for over-the-top gauntlet-style gloves if you don't want to stretch the fabric out.
+Stretchy wrist cuffs are ideal but only allow for over-the-top gauntlet-style gloves if you don't want to stretch the fabric out.
 On the other hand, stylishly loose cuffs tend to let in cold drafts.
-The button-closure cuffs on the Patagonia Frozen Range look great but aren't practical.
+Button-closure cuffs are also an option.

 Conclusion

-We hope that this article helps you better understand the features and nuances of winter jackets and helps you find the best product for your needs and your budget.
+We hope this article helps you better understand the features and nuances of winter jackets and helps you find the best product for your needs and budget.